Yoodahun/Yoodahun/README.md

   - write QA / Test document in Korean or Japanese native level.
   - and also some writing daily essay or translate Technical document.
 - 📕 **Also I can...**
-  - Adjust and Discusstion with stakeholders about Product
+  - Adjust and discuss with stakeholders about Product specification
-  - Analyze into TestSuite
+  - Analyze TestSuite
   - Design and implement TestPlan and Testcase
   - Manage Test schedule
-  - Test business requirement, product specification document
-  - Report TestResult and Bugs
+  - Report Test result and issues
   - Suggest and improve some process about product development or document reviewing